-Look at the Project Summary and note that 1 BUFG and 11 IOs are used.
+Look at the Project Summary, Utilization table, and note that 1 BUFG and 11 IOs are used.

-1-1-7.
-Generate the bitstream, download it into the Nexys4 board, and verify the functionality.
+1-1-8.
+Generate the bitstream, download it into the Basys3 or the Nexys4 DDR board, and verify the functionality.

 In some situations, it is necessary to set the register to a pre-defined value.
 For such a case, another control signal, called set, is used.
 Typically, in such registers, reset will have a higher priority over set, and set will have a higher priority over load control signal.